akazemian/MB_Lab_Project/README.md

 ### Initial setup

-First, download the data used in all analysis [here](https://www.dropbox.com/scl/fo/ow0v17ldsax4iddtp82aj/AEwkme4Crdi0d80hv2zigC8?rlkey=sfzri315280ohr72mwyz9850j&st=4jxnohjt&dl=0).
+First, download the data used in all analysis [here](https://www.dropbox.com/scl/fo/ow0v17ldsax4iddtp82aj/AEwkme4Crdi0d80hv2zigC8?rlkey=sfzri315280ohr72mwyz9850j&st=4jxnohjt&dl=0) and unzip each dataset folder.
+The download may take a while (x minutes) given the size of the datasets.
+To run only the demo, download the majajhong and places folders.

 Clone this repository and navigate to the repository folder.